DoTheEvo/veeam-prometheus-grafana/README.md

 * v2 - changed the initial time ranges, fixed last run and last report times
 * v1 - the initial dashboard

+To set the dashboard to be shown right away when visiting the domain<br>
+User (right top corner) > Profile > Home Dashboard > Set > Save

 <details>
 <summary><h1>Steps to manually recreate dashboard</h1></summary>